danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 the **Download** button (just above the document on the right) to download the file, if you like.

-I have also provided the plaintext file that generated the PDF for anyone interested in looking at it.
+I have also provided the plain text file that generated the PDF for anyone interested in looking at it.
 Just click on the folder `LaTeX_file`.
 This should open the folder in your browser window.
 Then you can click on `Jun_Math_Sched.tex` to look at the file.